Maxlinn/ruc-web-cli/README.md

 Command line interface for login/logout campus network of RUC, Renmin University of China, where gateway is developed by Shenlan Tech co.,ltd since 2020.

+**Any Gateway Develeoped by Shenlan Tech co.,ltd Can Have A Try, read helps below.**

 This document is written on Sept 17th 2022.

 This tool **does NOT need any third-party librarys, just pure python3 interpreter**, since you may run without(before) you have any internet connection.
 Actually, i run this tool on my router, whose OS is OpenWRT and arch is ARM, it works pefectly well.